GreenBotDevelopment/Green-bot/configuration/disable-the-messages-announcing-a-new-song.md

 # Disable the messages announcing a new song

-You can disable the following message if you don't want that your channel goes spammed
+You can disable the following message if you don't want that your channel full of messages

 ![](<../.gitbook/assets/image (21).png>)

 #### Enable the plugin.

-Just run the following command replacing `{prefix}`by your prefix.

-`{prefix}`announcesongs
+Run `/announcesongs`

 #### Disable the plugin.

-Just run the following command replacing `{prefix}`by your prefix.
+Execute the command again

-`{prefix}`announcesongs